BradleyG92/fog-docs/docs/kb/how-tos/deploy-an-image.md

 ## Prerequisites

-We're assuming here that you have captured a Windows 10 image like described above in this manual.
+We're assuming here that you have captured a Windows 10 or 11 image like described above in this manual.
 Also, you have a new machine that is not registered at FOG and you would like to deploy the image onto this machine.